Why Folding Bike Touring + The 6 Best Folding Bikes For Touring in 2024

 A member of our team owns a Mariner and has done some light touring on it, the bike has proven to be durable, able to withstand being placed in a car trunk and checked onto an airplane, as well as being ridden on small, uneven roads.

-The Mariner D8 features a lightweight Dalloy Aluminum Sonus Tubeset frame, Hi-Ten Steel Blades fork, and an adjustable Forged Alloy Radius Telescope handlepost.
+The Mariner D8 features a lightweight Dalloy Aluminum Sonus Tubeset frame, a Hi-Ten Steel Blades fork, and an adjustable Forged Alloy Radius Telescope handlepost.

 • Price: from $749